k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/05_commonDB_sync_modes_and_flow.md

 ## Synchronization Flow

-2 types of transactions can be differentiated when updating a commonDB reference table:
+2 types of transactions can be differentiated when a commonDB reference table is updated:
 - Short message updates - whereby both update's message and content are both stored on the dedicated Kafka queue.
 - Long message updates - whereby the update's message is published on the dedicated Kafka queue while the update's content is stored on Cassandra.